luispittagros/movie-search-with-react-typescript-vite/README.md

 # MoFlix
-A Movie Search SPA using react, typescript and vite.
+A Movie Search SPA using React, Typescript and Vite.

 ## Setup